The Swedish midsummer has medieval roots

-Glad midsommar!
-Midsummer in Sweden is an old tradition.
-Swedes often joke about it being our unofficial national day.
-Midsummer was first documented in Sweden in the year 1555.
-At the time it was celebrated with dancing in the light of bonfires in the fields or in the town squares.
+Midsummer celebrations have an old history in Sweden.
+It was first documented in the year 1555.
+At the time, Swedes celebrated Midsummer by dancing in the light of bonfires in the fields or in the town squares.

-The Swedish Midsummer requires three things: The maypole (majstång or midsommarstång).
-The herring.
-And the strawberries.
+The Swedish Midsummer requires three things: A maypole (majstång or midsommarstång), herring, and strawberries.

+Swedes eat herring for all holidays.
+Midsummer is no exception.
 The herring is pickled in the south and sometimes salted in the north.
-You eat it with new potatoes, at least in the south, where it’s available at this time of year.
+For Midsummer, you eat it with new potatoes, at least in the south, where it’s available at this time of year.
 Equally important is the sour cream.
-Top it with chopped chives.
+Top with chopped chives.

-Finish the sitting with strawberries.
-Eat them fresh or in a strawberry shortcake.
+Finish your Midsummer sitting with strawberries.
+Swedes like to eat them fresh with milk or vanilla ice cream.
+On Midsummer’s Eve, many have them in a strawberry shortcake.

-Typically, you eat the Midsummer lunch outside.
-This is the beginning of summer.
-Hopeful Swedes may have to brave both cool weather and rain to get through lunch at Midsummer’s Eve.
+Hopeful Swedes may have to brave both cool weather and rain to get through lunch on Midsummer’s Eve.

 Your Ancestor’s Midsummer in Sweden